signalfx/integrations/collectd-couchbase/docs/gauge.bucket.op.ops.md

 ---
 ### ops gauge

-This is bucket related metric. total of gets, sets, increment and decrement.
+total of gets, sets, increment and decrement.